Ganymede-Bio/website-docusaurus/docs/releases/AgentVersionHistory.md

 ## 4.4.12

-- Added status redundancy check added to ensure accuracy of connection status
+- Added status redundancy check on separate thread to ensure accuracy of connection status and improve connection stability
+- Status checks performed over 443 rather that via ICMP

 ## 4.4.0